-Studying visual arts is a crucial part of any child's development, and some of the skills that can be gained include problem solving, non-verbal communication, spatial skills, and creativity.
-Brain research confirms that arts education strengthens student problem-solving and critical thinking skills, adding to overall academic achievement, school success, and preparation for careers in the future.
+Studying visual arts is a crucial part of any child's development.
+Amongst the skills that can be gained are problem solving, non-verbal communication, spatial skills, and creativity.
+Brain research confirms that arts education strengthens student problem solving and critical thinking skills, adding to overall academic achievement, school success, and preparation for careers in the future.

-The visual arts program at TCIS strives to create a new generation of creative thinkers in an increasingly changing society.
+The Visual Arts program at TCIS strives to create a new generation of creative thinkers in an increasingly changing society.
 In order for students to be prepared to compete in a global marketplace, they must be able to think creatively.
-Creativity, critical thinking, and the ability to uniquely solve problems are skills that cannot be outsourced, and they are critical for future careers and directions.
+Creativity, critical thinking, and the ability to uniquely solve problems are skills that cannot be outsourced, and they are critical for future careers.
+The ability to communicate and present ideas visually is a useful skill in most industries.

 The Benefits of Arts Education